ivyw/rgzdr2/README.md

 bazel-bin/rgz/main --help
 ```

+## Data dependencies

+Most of the data will be downloaded automatically, but you can speed things up by providing them locally.
+The structure should be:

+- data/
+  - cache/
+    - 52af81027aa69f059a003a95.fits
+    - 52af81027aa69f059a003a95.json
+    - ...
+  - first-2014Dec17.tsv
+  - radio_subjects.json
+  - radio_classifications.json

 ## Running the pipeline

 You need to have the RGZ data dumped as JSON: this is the only input.
 To save some time, you could use the cache folder from a previous run of the pipeline; it's deterministic wherever possible and the cache stores some of the slower data files.